 For timeless styles, the wares available at the Filson flagship store in the Pearl will keep you warm and dry for decades.
 That kind of rugged, well-hewn quality is important since their coats and creels are the kinds of things that you can hand down to your children.
 Likewise, the merino wool goods from New Zealand-based Icebreaker will last a long time.
 Offering items ranging from base layers to neckties, the international company has made its U.S. headquarters in Portland, which offers the perfect city, climate and customers to put their gear to the test.

 Other national brands with retail outposts in Portland include:

 For great deals on gear, there are several outlet options in and around Portland.
 At Woodburn Premium Outlets, located 45 minutes south of Portland, you’ll find Adidas, Helly Hansen, Icebreaker, Nike, Puma, The North Face and UnderArmour, along with 103 more stores.
 There’s also an Adidas outlet at the Columbia Gorge Outlets, 25 minutes east of Portland.
-Back in the city, Columbia Sportswear has an outlet store in Sellwood, and there’s a Nike Factory Store in close-in Northeast Portland.
+Back in the city, there is a Columbia Sportswear Outlet Store in Sellwood.

 These four waterways — all less than an hour away from Portland — provide the perfect setting for your next fish tale.